fleetdm/fleet/handbook/engineering/README.md

 ### Eng Together

-This is to promote cohesion across groups within the engineering team.
-Disseminate engineering-wide announcements.
+This meeting is to disseminate engineering-wide announcements, to promote cohesion across groups within the engineering team, and to connect with engineers (and the "engineering-curious") in other departments.
 Held weekly for one hour.

 #### Participants

-This includes all of engineering.
+Everyone at the company is welcome to attend.
+Subject matter is focused on engineering.

 #### Sample agenda